 Rifle baseball falls one game short of state tourney berth

-Sophomore Logan Gross hits an extra-inning double.
-Senior teammate Gavin Peterson then hits a short gapper to get Gross comfortably across to best Evergreen 8-7.
+Sophomore Logan Gross hit an extra-inning double.
+Senior teammate Gavin Peterson then hit a short gapper to get Gross comfortably across to best Evergreen 8-7.

 With Saturday games in the Class 4A Region 8 postponed due to spring snow, Monday at Deerfield Park saw Rifle baseball go on a wild roller coaster ride.

-Note: UPDATE: Four Mile Road reopens Tuesday night